mvitgpt/Mental-Arithmetic-Quiz/README.md

 ## UnKnown Bugs

-When the testing was done on a Motorola G8 Powerlite, the time counter was reading faster than on other mobile devices test have been carried on.
++ When the testing was done on a Motorola G8 Powerlite, the time counter was reading faster than on other mobile devices test have been carried on.
++ The page goes blank for about a seconds when the Home Button is click to refresh the page.

 ***